Neurology Clerkship Support

 Medical Student Curriculum

-The students will attend daily morning reports and they will join their assigned clinical team to round on the inpatient service.
-The student is responsible for evaluating and managing patients daily under immediate supervision by hospital staff who oversee, modify and approve the final management and treatment plans.
+The students will attend morning reports and will join their assigned clinical team to round on the inpatient services or attend to patients in the outpatient clinics.
+The student is responsible for evaluating and managing patients daily under immediate supervision by hospital staff, who oversee, modify and approve the final management and treatment plans.